Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 time and effort to make GPUs accessible for the users of PyData libraries.
-A typical user in the PyData ecosystem is quite familiar with the APIs of libraries like SciPy, scikit-learn, and scikit-image -- and at the moment these libraries are largely limited to single-threaded operations on CPU.
+A typical user in the PyData ecosystem is quite familiar with the APIs of libraries like SciPy, scikit-learn, and scikit-image -- and at the moment these libraries are largely limited to single-threaded operations on CPU (there are exceptions to that, like linear algebra functions and scikit-learn functionality which uses OpenMP under the hood).
 In this blog post I will talk about how we can use the [Python Array API Standard](https://data-apis.org/array-api/latest/) with the fundamental libraries in the PyData ecosystem along with CuPy for making GPUs accessible to the users of these libraries.
 With the introduction of that standard by the [Consortium for Python Data API Standards](https://data-apis.org/)